TIU11/rails-application-template/README.md

         Requirements installation successful.

 * SSH keys are configured so access to dev.tiu11.org doesn't prompt for a password
-* dev.tiu11.org has an SSH public key, and this is the desired Bitbucket deployment key
+* dev.tiu11.org has an SSH public key, and this is the desired GitHub deployment key
 * dev.tiu11.org also has RVM (~> 1.29) installed

 # Getting Started